Olympic marmot: Interaction with humans

-The species is susceptible to climate change because of their sensitivity to changed habitats.
+The species is susceptible to climate change because of their sensitivity to habitat change.
 When meadows in Olympic National Park dried out, marmots there died or moved.
 In the long term, meadows may be superseded by forests.
-Climate change will alter the timing, composition, and quality of the marmots' food.
-Olympic marmots can become more vulnerable to predators when daytime temperatures rise too high for foraging, causing them to forage in the cooler evenings when predators are more difficult to notice.
+Climate change is expected to alter the timing, composition, and quality of the marmots' food.
+Olympic marmots are also more vulnerable to predators when daytime temperatures rise too high for foraging, causing them to forage in the cooler evenings when predators are more difficult to notice.
 In warm winters, there is heavier predation by coyotes.
-Marmots become more accessible to coyotes as lower banks of snow allow coyotes to move up higher on mountains where marmots dwell, into areas which they could not usually reach during an average cold winter.
-Climate change could also have positive effects; a warmer climate would result in a longer growing season in which marmots could mature more quickly and thus breed more often.
+Marmots become more accessible to coyotes as lower banks of snow allow coyotes to move up higher on mountains where marmots dwell, into areas they could not usually reach during an average cold winter.
+Climate change could also have positive effects on populations; a warmer climate would result in a longer growing season may allow marmots to mature more quickly and thus breed more often.

-In 2009, this marmot was designated a state symbol of Washington: the official "endemic mammal."
+In 2009, the Olympic marmot was designated a state symbol of Washington: the official "endemic mammal."
 Governor Chris Gregoire's signing of Senate Bill 5071 was the result of a two-year effort by the fourth and fifth graders of Wedgwood Elementary School in Seattle.
 The students researched the marmot's habits, and answered legislators' questions to overcome initial bipartisan opposition to another state symbol.

 On May 13, 2024, the Center for Biological Diversity submitted an Endangered Species Act petition to the U.S. Fish and Wildlife Service asking the agency to protect the Olympic marmot under the Endangered Species Act.